Roma tomatoes for sale on the street in Toronto, September 5, 2014.

-WHITNEY SMITH is the editor of The Journal of Wild Culture, a retired fiddlehead foraging executive, and an avid practitioner of making food that can be 'put up', frozen or preserved: food for later.
-One of his fondest culinary memories was making sauterne jelly from the grapes in his urban garden.
+WHITNEY SMITH is the publisher and editor of the Journal of Wild Culture, a retired fiddlehead foraging executive, and an avid practitioner of making food that can be 'put up', frozen or preserved: food for later.
+One of his fondest culinary memories was making Sauterne jelly from the grapes in his urban garden.

 Efe One of the best articles